brocchio/DSC-232R-Final-Project/README.md

 Built a preprocessing pipeline to impute NaNs and infinity values with the median, vectorize the feature columns, and apply a standard scaler to each of the features.
 This is all done in my pipeline cell that I created at the beginning of my milestone3 notebook.
 I also chose to split the data into a test training and validation set based on the date_ids, this is to prevent the model from peaking into the future when making its predictions, the training set is based on the first 1350 date_ids, the validation set is from 1351 to 1500, and the test set is any date_id greater than 1500.
 This puts around 80% of the data in the training set, ~9% in the validation set, and ~12% in the test set.
 I have not implemented the lags parquet in the training yet as I am still aiming to get a strong baseline.

 ## Model 1 Linear Regression
 For my first model choice I chose a linear regression model to establish a baseline for the RMSE of my models.
-The linear regression model included 100 max iterations, low regulatization at 0.01.
+The linear regression model included 100 max iterations, low regularization at 0.01.
 Due to the weak linear correlations that were noted in the data exploration, I anticipated that the model would underperform.

 ## Model 2 Random Forest